CSC581/shared-engine/docs/ENGINE_REFERENCE.md

-# Engine Reference
+# Milestone 1: Team Engine Design

-A single consolidated reference for the shared engine: the reusable C++17/SDL3 code in `include/` and `src/`.

-Contents:

-- Overview & Architecture
-- Engine & Game
-- Entity
-- Physics
-- Input
-- Collision
+CSC 581 Game Engine Foundation

+Team 17: Vanaja Binay Agarwal, Harsha Puvvadi, Seojin Kim

 ## Overview & Architecture

-This is a reference for the shared engine itself: the reusable C++17/SDL3 code in `include/` and `src/`.
-It intentionally does not cover any specific game built on top of the engine (those live under `individual-games/<name>/`).

 ### What the engine is

 The engine is a small foundation for building 2D games with SDL3.
-It is split into two CMake libraries (see `CMakeLists.txt`):
+It is split into two CMake libraries :

 - **`engine-geometry`** — SDL-free: `Entity`, `Physics`, `Collision`.
 Pure geometry and math, so it needs no window or renderer.